 Epoxy resin tables are extremely strong and long-lasting.
 Due to their incredible strength and resilience, they are used in commercial settings.

-What Materials do You Need to Make an Epoxy Table?
+What Materials Do You Need to Make an Epoxy Table?

 You’ll need the following materials when building an epoxy table.